The Ultimate Door Frame Replacement Guide: Step By Step Instructions

 Methods of Door Frame Replacement

+Understanding the different types of door frames is crucial for a successful replacement project.
 Below are three methods for replacing your door frame.
-Read on to figure out which method is right for your project.
+Read on to figure out which method is right for your project, including specific considerations for interior door frames.

 Full Frame Replacement

-This method involves removing the entire frame, including the door jambs.
+This method involves removing the entire frame, including the door jamb.
 It’s suitable for frames that are extensively damaged or if you want a completely new style.

 Partial Frame Replacement

-If the damage is localized, such as at the bottom of the door due to water damage or mold, you might only need to replace the affected part.
+If the damage is localized, such as at the bottom of the door due to water damage or mold, you might only need to replace just a door frame without changing the entire door.

 Repair Instead of Replace